Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 Recipe FAQs

-How Long to Heat Arancini in the Air Fryer?
+How Long Do You Heat Arancini in the Air Fryer?

 It generally takes between 10 and 15 minutes to heat arancini in the air fryer.